 To date, I have visited more than 300 libraries for this project.
 I have started collecting some of my favourite examples of library architecture on these pages.
 Many more can be found on my Flickr and Instagram feeds.

 This is a work in progress, and I will keep updating this site as I learn more about the libraries I have visited.
 A selection of recently updated posts can be seen below, or you can view the whole list here.
+I also have a page dedicated to adaptive reuse library projects.

 The map below is my attempt to keep track of all the libraries I’ve been to (green and blue markers) and the ones I would like to visit one day (red markers).
 It is very unlikely.